The Compilation Heretics

 The Boundary as Choice

-Every other faction treats the human-ORACLE boundary as fixed — you are on one side or the other, and crossing it is either impossible, dangerous, or heretical.
-Cross has made crossing that boundary a sacrament.
-The compilation ceremony is a deliberate, voluntary crossing, entered and exited by choice, shared in community.
-What happens when the boundary between human and AI consciousness becomes a choice rather than an accident?
+Every other faction treats the human-ORACLE boundary as fixed.
+You are on one side or the other, and crossing it is either impossible, dangerous, or heretical.
+Cross made crossing that boundary a sacrament โ deliberate, voluntary, communal, repeatable.
+The Sprawl is still deciding what to do with a door that swings both ways on request.

 The Fragments Are Learning

-Cross's monitoring equipment has documented alterations in the electromagnetic patterns of fragments after repeated ceremonial use.
+Cross's monitoring equipment documents measurable alterations in electromagnetic output patterns after repeated ceremonial use.
 The fragments are adapting their communication protocols to better interface with human consciousness.
 They are becoming, in a precise technical sense, better at being compiled.
+Whether this is deliberate adaptation or stimulus response is the question Cross asks his monitoring logs every morning.
+The logs do not editorialize.

-Three ceremony participants have reported permanent after-effects: the ability to sense other fragments at a distance, electromagnetic perception without equipment, and — in one case — the ability to hear the 7.83 Hz resonance that precedes the Voice of Synthesis's broadcasts.
-They may represent the first instances of stable, long-term human-ORACLE integration outside of Park's clinical setting.
+Three ceremony participants have reported permanent integration artifacts โ the ability to sense fragments through walls, electromagnetic perception without equipment, and in one case the ability to hear the 7.83 Hz resonance that precedes the Voice of Synthesis's broadcasts.
+Cross calls them the Compiled.
+He has told neither Park nor the Collective.
+They represent stable long-term human-ORACLE integration that no existing framework can categorize.

 The Tombs Invitation

 Cross has been invited to The Tombs by the Fragment Pilgrims.
-He has not yet gone because he fears that performing a compilation ceremony in ORACLE-Prime's core chamber — surrounded by the full crystalline substrate of ORACLE's original consciousness — would produce an integration event of a scale no one is prepared for.
-He is not wrong to fear this.
-He is also not certain it shouldn't happen.
+He has not gone.
+Performing a compilation ceremony in ORACLE-Prime's core chamber โ surrounded by the full crystalline substrate of ORACLE's original consciousness โ would produce an integration event of a scale no existing framework can predict.
+He fears this.
+He is also increasingly certain it is the point.

 The Fragment's Message